Hung4865/SX1268-LoRa-HAT-Gateway-For-Raspberry-Pi-/README.md

 In Windows, open RF_Setting.
 Make sure the end node and gateway node address is different from each other.
 Everyother parameter must be the same between the 2 nodes.
 Otherwise, The trasmission will fail.
 ![po](./Image/RF.png?v=1)

 Everytime you that you change the a parameter in RF_Setting, you need to adjust the jumpers to mode A (the first 2 rows) and short M0, open M1.
+Don't forget to press "set Para' button

 ![ppng](./Image/Config.jpg?v=1)